Volunteering with MCCG

 Watch the video of the Nursery volunteers in action.

 Love birds? (who doesn’t?)
 Come and participate in our Bird Project and join educational and research activities providing resources for people interested in birdlife in the catchment.
 Help contribute to our communal knowledge of our catchment birds.
-For more info, see our Bird Project page or contact Jim Butler at: [email protected]
+For more info, see our Bird Project page or contact Jim Butler.

 Creek Health Monitoring Team

 Become one of the few people in the world who are “platy-watchers!”
 Each September a select group of volunteers collects data from observation posts on Moggill and Gold Creeks.
 They spend an hour or so at their appointed site and then share their results over a BBQ breakfast.
-For information see our Platypus Survey web page or contact Chris Hosking to get involved at: [email protected]
+For information see our Platypus Survey web page or email Chris Hosking to get involved.

 Cats Claw Creeper Crusaders!

 Help us to eradicate the significant threat posed by the Cats Claw Creeper!
 This exotic canopy vine poses a lethal threat to remnant forests and conservation parks in our catchment.
 Our approach is to minimise the spread of infestations across all tenures and our priority is to prevent vines flowering and seeding in the canopies.
 There is still much to do.
-For more information contact the MCCG secretary at: [email protected]
+For more information email the MCCG secretary.

 To read the latest on our continuing Cats Claw Crusade, click here

-The popular “Kids’ Day at the Cottage” is usually held on the last Sunday in May.
+The popular “Kids’ Day at the Cottage” is held on the second Sunday in June.
 All activities are FREE and FUN for children thanks to our volunteers, with support from the Lord Mayor’s Suburban Initiative Fund for the Pullenvale Ward.
-To get involved in this fun and informative day, please contact Dale Borgelt by email: [email protected] or phone: 3374 1035.
+To get involved in this fun and informative day, please contact Dale Borgelt by email or phone: 3374 1035.